cbuijs/instigator/README.md

 	www.badguys.com=REFUSED			# Return-code REFUSED for domain and sub-domains www.whatisthis.com=NXDOMAIN		# Return-code NXDOMAIN for domain and sub-domains www.goodguys.com=PASSTHRU		# Passthru/whitelist domain and sub-domains
+	blahblah.com=RANDOM			# Generate random answers (A, AAAA and CNAME) for domain and sub-domains

 	Note: Aliases only work on queries/requests.